 - There was no difference in mortality between the two groups, but TDC increased the risk of developing atrial fibrillation (RR, 3.5; 95% CI, 1.47-8.35).

 - Ongoing trials and registries may help to establish if specific patient characteristics or transcatheter closure devices help clinicians identify patients who could benefit from PFO closure after cryptogenic stroke or TIA.

-Clinical Topics: Anticoagulation Management, Arrhythmias and Clinical EP, Congenital Heart Disease and Pediatric Cardiology, Prevention, Anticoagulation Management and Atrial Fibrillation, Atrial Fibrillation/Supraventricular Arrhythmias, Congenital Heart Disease, CHD & Pediatrics and Arrhythmias, CHD & Pediatrics and Quality Improvement
+Clinical Topics: Anticoagulation Management, Arrhythmias and Clinical EP, Congenital Heart Disease and Pediatric Cardiology, Prevention, Anticoagulation Management and Atrial Fibrillation, Atrial Fibrillation/Supraventricular Arrhythmias, Congenital Heart Disease, CHD and Pediatrics and Arrhythmias, CHD and Pediatrics and Quality Improvement